As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 New York

-A general contractor is not required to hold a state license in New York; however, local governments within the state do have licensing requirements and you need to check these before you begin work.
+A general contractor is not required to hold a state license in New York; however, local governments within the state have licensing requirements.
+Check these before you begin work.

 North Carolina

-General contractors must have a state license to work in North Carolina if the projects they work on are worth more than $30,000.
+General contractors must have a state license to work in North Carolina if their projects are worth more than $30,000.
 The general contractor license is awarded by the North Carolina Licensing Board for General Contractors.

-There are multiple classifications of licenses, and you can be licensed in more than one classification if you meet the qualifications.
-These include building contractor, residential contractor, highway contractor, public utilities contractor and special contractor.
+There are multiple classifications of licenses for general contractors, and you can be licensed in more than one classification if you meet the qualifications.
+These include:

 In order to become a general contractor in NC, you must: